bugyt/python-bm_post_backup/README.md

 ### Why?

 This python script is executed at the end of a backup with [backup-manager](https://github.com/sukria/Backup-Manager), a command line backup tool for GNU/Linux.
+For the moment, this script is only available for backup-manager FTP upload.

 Actions of the script :
 * Get the list of local archive files created by backup-manager